Taking control of sleep for a healthier YOU!

 According to WebMD, “The human clock is about 24 hours… But some people have a slightly longer natural cycle, and some are slightly shorter.
 If your circadian rhythm is on the long side, you’re more likely to be a night owl.
 If it runs short, you’re probably an early riser.”

-Committing to better sleep in 2014
+Committing to better sleep next year

 We asked our Facebook friends how their sleep has changed over their lives and what they’d change if they could.